konstantin-hatvan/traceability-tool/docs/getting-started.md

             'requirements', // The startingpoint directory for requirement files ],
     },
-    implementation: {
+    annotation: {
         startingpoints: [
-            'src', // The startingpoint directory for source code files ],
+            'src', // The startingpoint directory for source code annotations ],
     },
 };